Once upon a time a friend posted this article — which I like but I have issues with.

 - Transferability: Yes.
 Outer resources can be transferred.
 So can inner resources.
 Where else did I learn my determination, reasoning and empathy if not my mother?
 I disaggree MOST with this.
 I think that we can help our friends and family with their inner resources and doing so helps us with our inner resources.

 - I argue that the author missed the most important point: Mobilization.
 Without being properly mobilized, resources cannot help us.
 The ability to allocate our resources and time effectively is one of the best skills to have and it is impossible to foster in a society that REFUSES to talk about resources let alone differential access to them.
+How can you teach your children how to mobilize their resources if you have very few?
+What if your resources are flawed and you don’t want to teach your children to live the way you do?

 Perhaps they’re right.